 Are you ready?
 Here we go, guys!

 - Table of contents

-- 1. Why recover deleted files on Mac is possible?
+- 1. Can you recover permanently deleted files on Mac?

-- 2. How to recover deleted files on Mac without software?
+- 2. How can I recover permanently deleted files from Mac without software?

 What deletion means for most people, including you maybe, is the deleted files will vanish in the air.
 However, it is not a true case for deleting files in reality.

-Therefore, it is possible to recover your deleted files on Mac before you save anything new to these "free" space and overwrite the original data.
+Therefore, it is possible to recover your deleted files on Mac before you save anything new to the "free" space and overwrite the original data.
 Therefore, you should stop working on your Mac as soon as you realize that you've deleted files.

-As Apple is always doing to bring good experience for Mac users, there are some methods you can practice to recover your deleted files without using software.
+As Apple is always doing to bring good experience for Mac users, there are some methods you can practice recovering your deleted files without using any software.
 Check out the details as below.

 Files that you've deleted are often sent to the Trash.
 The Trash will hold your deleted files until you empty the Trash.
 So, if the last thing you did to your files on Mac was to click on "Move to Trash", you can recover the deleted files by operating "Undo Move".
 You can perform deleted file recovery without using any software but selecting Edit > Undo Move (Command-Z) in Finder.
 Then your deleted files will return to their previous positions.

 Another choice is to open your Trash and find the files you deleted recently, then right-click on them and choose Put Back.